 Sometimes I joke to friends who play the lottery saying that 1 million would be enough for me.
 But would it?
 I think getting one million would be amazing without having to work for it, but I am not sure I would be satisfied.
 Crazy, right?
 I would want to buy a nice house, but wait, that’s expensive to maintain.
 So I would want to buy a nice business – but you can barely get anything for part of that money – and keep some money just in case it all goes kapoof!

 The truth is I would definitely use some of the money, probably half, investing on real estate/bonds that will lead me to a financially free lifestyle.
 Then with rest, I would work on either opening my own company, probably something in the technology area, or manufacturing, and work towards growing that business.
 Since I absolutely love micro-financing and investing in tech companies, I would maybe become an angel investor, if this money ever multiplies.
 Money first needs to be made, then spent and my first efforts would focus on multiplying my million.

 I always ponder on the lottery winners who squander their money rapidly without thinking about a safety net.
 Even sports players and celebrities are to be found in poverty with bad money management since most have very short careers.
 And I always say: that would never happen to me!
 But once that money is in your hands, I can just foresee how easy it is to get carried away and how important it would be to have a financial adviser assisting in my decisions.

-So in conclusion – try to multiply this money and create a continuous, recurring revenue, so that my dreams of traveling and entrepreneurship can be followed and fulfilled.0
+So in conclusion – try to multiply this money and create a continuous, recurring revenue, so that my dreams of traveling and entrepreneurship can be followed and fulfilled at Lol champions.0

 Mother of three, web developer, web addict, web-everything.
 Love reading, writing, eating & traveling.
 I have recently found out success is completely unrelated to the amount of money in your bank account…